Turkey's top court rules Kavala's rights not violated -Anadolu | Law-Order

 Turkey's top court rules Kavala's rights not violated -Anadolu

-Turkey's top court on Tuesday ruled that high-profile philanthropist Osman Kavala's detention had not violated his right to liberty and security, state media said, after he spent more than three years in jail without a conviction.
+Turkey's top court on Tuesday ruled that high-profile philanthropist Osman Kavala's detention had not violated his right to liberty and security after he spent more than three years in jail without a conviction.

-Kavala had applied to the Constitutional Court earlier this year claiming his detention was unlawful and therefore violated his right to liberty and security.
-But the General Assembly of the Constitutional Court ruled it did not amount to a violation, state-owned Anadolu news agency reported.
+Kavala, held in jail since late 2017, had applied to the Constitutional Court claiming his detention was unlawful and violated his liberty and security.
+But the General Assembly of the Constitutional Court ruled with eight votes against seven that it did not amount to a rights violation, state-owned Anadolu news agency reported.

-Kavala has rejected all charges.
-Critics say his detention points to political pressure on Turkey's judiciary, which they say has been bent to punish thousands of the government's perceived opponents since 2016.
+The Constitutional Court and a lawyer for Kavala were not immediately available to comment.
+The court also rejected an earlier application by Kavala.
+Critics say his detention points to political pressure on Turkey's judiciary, which they say has been bent on punishing thousands of the government's perceived opponents since 2016.
 The government says courts are independent and it has acted in the face of threats to the country.

+Emma Sinclair-Webb, Turkey director for Human Rights Watch, said the court's ruling was "another nail in its own coffin" and that it showed a "flagrant disregard" for the ECHR ruling.
+"Serving political masters gets you further than worrying about law in Turkey," she said on Twitter.

 - READ MORE ON: